kevinthf/TERN-interactive-dashboard/README.md

 ## Data Source
-TERN is a research team that measures key terrestrial ecosystem attributes over time and stores these valuable observations in its database.
+TERN is a research team that measures key terrestrial ecosystem attributes in Australia over time and stores these valuable observations in its database.
 By leveraging this rich and valuable resource, we can explore the data and uncover interesting patterns, trends, and insights from the raw datasets.

 The datasets were acquired from the [TERN EcoPlots](https://ecoplots.tern.org.au/) platform, which hosts a wide range of environmental and ecological data.